ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 Having said this, why should you use TLS?
 First of all, most of the features described below *only* work when you're on a secured connection.
-Besides that it guarantees the end user that the site they're communicating with is actually the site they think it is.
+Besides that, it guarantees the end user that the site they're communicating with is actually the site they think it is.
 It also provides the guarantee that the content they see was not tampered with while travelling over the network.

-Another things TLS brings to the table is speed: it used to be true that a secure connection was slower than an unsecured one.
+Another thing TLS brings to the table is speed: it used to be true that a secure connection was slower than an unsecured one.
 Modern hardware however is more than up to the task of handling this efficiently for you.
-Besides that HTTP/2 is *only* available over a secure connection and it allows for faster page loads.
+Besides that, HTTP/2 is *only* available over a secure connection and it allows for faster page loads.
-Have a look at [http://www.httpvshttps.com/](http://www.httpvshttps.com/){: target="_blank" } for a demo of the difference.
+Have a look at [HTTP vs HTTPS](http://www.httpvshttps.com/){: target="_blank" } for a demo of the difference.

 Since speed should no longer prevent you from switching to HTTPS, there's only cost.
-Even that is no longer true: a simple Domain Validation certificate can be obtained for free.
+Even that is no longer true: a simple [Domain Validation](https://en.wikipedia.org/wiki/Domain-validated_certificate){: target="_blank"} certificate can be obtained for free.
-But even if you need more protection, an Extended Validation certificate can be had for as little as 300$ per year.
+But even if you need more protection, an [Extended Validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate){: target="_blank"} certificate can be had for as little as $300 per year.

 ### How hard is it?
 The main issue is that all resources you use on your site should be served over HTTPS.